-Set forth below is the discussion of the results of operations of the Company for the three months ended July 31, 2023 ("Q1 Fiscal 2024") compared to the three months ended July 31, 2022 ("Q1 Fiscal 2023").
+Set forth below is the discussion of the results of operations of the Company for the three months ended January 31, 2024 ("Q3 Fiscal 2024") compared to the three months ended January 31, 2023 ("Q3 Fiscal 2023"), and for the nine months ended January 31, 2024 ("9M Fiscal 2024") compared to the nine months ended January 31, 2023 ("9M Fiscal 2023").

-Restructuring Plan Q1 Fiscal 2023
+Restructuring Plan

 In late Q1 Fiscal 2023, we implemented a restructuring plan that resulted in significant cash benefits for the Company starting in Q2 Fiscal 2023 and continuing for the remainder of the fiscal year.
-The restructuring resulted in the elimination approximately 70 positions mostly within the general and administrative functions at AU and AGI.
+The restructuring resulted in the elimination of approximately 70 positions mostly within the general and administrative functions at AU and AGI.
 The resulting on-going quarterly compensation-related savings are approximately \$1.0 million.
 Compensation-related savings in Fiscal 2023 were approximately \$2.6 million.
 Additionally, the Q2 Fiscal 2023 restructuring program temporarily decreased marketing advertising spend across all programs to maintenance levels.
 Further details are included in the following discussion of operating results.
 Our restructuring efforts were designed to achieve break-even to positive annual operating cash flows starting in Fiscal 2024, which will permit the resumption of marketing spend at a level that will renew growth in our post-licensure student body.

 In late Q4 Fiscal 2023, we implemented a second restructuring plan that resulted in additional significant cash benefits for the Company starting in Q1 Fiscal 2024.
 The restructuring resulted in the elimination approximately 17 positions within AU and Corporate, including our Chief Accounting Officer.
-The resulting on-going quarterly compensation-related savings are approximately \$0.5 million effective Q1 Fiscal 2024.
+The resulting additional on-going quarterly compensation-related savings are approximately \$0.5 million effective Q1 Fiscal 2024.